amir-mola/FunLines/README.md

 ![](https://raw.githubusercontent.com/amir-mola/FunLines/main/images/transformer_diagram.png)

-Another approach that we took was using replaced word embeddings instead of CLS tokens from original, edited,, and masked sentences.
+Another approach that we took was using replaced word embeddings instead of CLS tokens from original, edited, and masked sentences.
 If replaced words were more than one token, we simply averaged those word tokens to get a single word token.

 ![](https://raw.githubusercontent.com/amir-mola/FunLines/main/images/architecture.png)